-James has handled appeals in many areas of law, including class actions, securities, false advertising, antitrust, and environmental regulation.
-He has briefed dozens of appeals in federal and state appellate courts throughout the country, including the U.S. Supreme Court, the U.S. Courts of Appeals for the First, Second, Fourth, Seventh, Ninth, and D.C.
+James has handled appeals in many areas of law, including class actions, securities, antitrust, contracts, false advertising, and environmental regulation.
+He has filed over a 100 briefs in federal and state appellate courts throughout the country, including the U.S. Supreme Court, the U.S. Courts of Appeals for the First, Second, Fourth, Seventh, Ninth, and D.C.
 Circuits, as well as the New York and California state courts.

 James is an experienced appellate advocate on the west coast, where he clerked on both the Ninth Circuit and the California Supreme Court.
 His successful oral argument in the Ninth Circuit resulted in a victory for his client UPS in False Claims Act litigation that had been ongoing for more than a decade.
 Among James’s other victories, he has defeated multiple class actions against a leading consumer electronics corporation, secured a win for a major beverage company defending against a monopolization claim, and prevailed in another antitrust claim involving an alleged conspiracy in the shipment industry.